 Stakeholders and the NSAT worked together to define the management constraints for reducing risk in each region.
 The alternatives presented in the three regional assessments are not plans or decisions.
 They are articulations of options and possible areas of program emphasis to reduce the risk of wildland fire.
 Analytical methods will be used to test initial alternatives developed by the RSCs.
-The initial alternatives are preliminary, and will be used to test the model at the start of Phase III.
+The initial alternatives are preliminary and will be refined in Phase III.

 Using the CRAFT process, the NSAT will explore the likely outcomes of the scenarios presented and additional scenarios yet to be developed.
 They will use wildfire risk maps and fire behavior models to determine the relative effectiveness of different approaches across the landscape.
-Management options to be considered will be evaluated not only for potential cost effectiveness, but also from a perspective of social acceptability and consistency with prevailing policies.
+Management options to be considered will be evaluated not only for potential cost effectiveness, but also from a perspective of risk, social acceptability and consistency with prevailing policies.
 After processing the scenarios in light of the best scientific data and risk assessment models available, they will come back to the RSCs with options and recommendations.

 It is difficult to judge the effectiveness of one alternative action or activity against another.
 Since effectiveness is the ability to get a desired change in real-world conditions, it will vary according to the conditions.
 There is no one correct strategy for reducing risk and protecting communities and firefighters.
 While reducing fuels through prescribed burning or mechanical treatment might be most effective in some areas of the country, in others it may be more effective to focus on educating landowners, preventing ignitions, and preparing communities for wildfire.
-And with limited resources, it makes sense to use science to help locate the most effective programs for the different areas of the country.
+And with limited resources, it makes sense to use local information and science to help locate the most effective programs for the different areas of the country.

-The CRAFT process guided the RSCs to list possible broad actions and activities, and identify the combination of actions and activities that best reflects the continuation of current policies and practices.
-Then, the RSCs worked to identify other reasonable combinations of actions and activities that collectively could contribute to long-and short-term goals.
+The CRAFT process guided the RSCs to list possible broad objectives, actions, and activities.
+Phase III will continue the CRAFT process as RSCs identify the combination of actions and activities that best reflects the continuation of current policies and practices and other reasonable combinations of actions and activities that collectively could contribute to long-and short-term goals.